lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 cards cannot be played.
 Otherwise, this referendum is handled just like any other.

+Ⓡ If a blood hunt cannot be called (`Muaziz`,
+`The Diablerist of March Halcyon`, etc.), then no referendum to call one is conducted.

 ## 7. Influence Phase

 Methuselahs vehemently strive to dominate vampire society, but most younger